 Ideally a pathway action plan should be useful to address and possibly involve directly all stakeholders whose actions may support the implementation of the plan and contribute to preventing the (unintentional) introduction of alien species through the target pathway.
-In fact in many cases it is likely that environmental authorities alone cannot achieve the goals of the plans without the direct involvement of the key stakeholders (entities, organisations, authorities, persons, groups of persons etc. that have an interest in the targeted pathway).
+In fact in many cases it is likely that environmental authorities alone cannot achieve the goals of the plans without the direct involvement of the key stakeholders (entities, organisations, authorities, persons, groups of persons etc. that have an interest in the targeted pathway, including landowners and land managers).